|1953 Fun Facts, Trivia and History|

 Ore-Ida offered ‘Tater Tots’ in grocery stores.
-There were simply pressed leftovers from their french fry line.
+There were just pressed leftovers from their french fry line.

 A Pennsylvania town named Mauch Chunk managed to get the remains of an early 20th-century athlete and bought the rights to his name.
-They renamed the town ‘Jim Thorpe’ and its something of a tourist attraction in PA.
+They renamed the town ‘Jim Thorpe,’ which is a tourist attraction in PA.

-Arthur Holly Compton (the Nobel Prize-winning chancellor of Washington University) was irritated by how fast people were driving through the campus.
+Arthur Holly Compton (the Nobel Prize-winning chancellor of Washington University) was irritated by how fast people drove through the campus.
 To combat this, he designed the modern speed bump.

 2 minutes to midnight, according to the Bulletin of Atomic Scientists.